 Secondary research focused on sub-Saharan data, but in order to explore global context, research from Western, Asian and European contexts were also included.

+Theological Research Paragdigms

 Mission as dialogue is the ministry of presence, of respect.
 It is a witness, at base, to the God who moves among us in dialogue, the Word become flesh, communion in Godself who calls us to communion with our universe and with one another.